 Define the On-Target Earnings & Quotas

-OTE (On-Target Earning) is nothing but the amount your reps earn annually, which includes base pay and their commissions.
+OTE (On-Target Earnings) is nothing but the amount your reps earn annually, which includes base pay and variable pay.
 This can differ based on the role, the region you operate in, and your industry type.

 While there isn’t an easy method to determine your quota, they’re generally fixed at 4x-6x of OTE.